ruhbiz/Flight-delay-prediction/README.md

 # Flight-delay-prediction
-predicting flight delay for arrival and departure based on weather
+Predict flight delay for arrival and departure based on weather in both origin and destination city.
+Using tensorflow.